niclaspopp/RandomizedDiagonalEstimation.jl/README.md

 - XDiag
 - ADiag++
 - FunDiag with three different function approximators (Remez Polynomials, Chebyshevs interpolants and Arnoldi Approximations)

-Algorithms which are currently in development and will be included in future versions of the package

 - FunDiag++

 ## Documentation